 10 The amendment in the Duties Legislation Amendment Act 2008 s.
 46 is not included because the section it sought to amend had been replaced by the Revenue Laws Amendment Act (No. 2) 2008 s.
 7 before the amendment purported to come into operation.

-11 On the date as at which this reprint was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
+11 On the date as at which this compilation was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
 94 had not come into operation.
 It reads as follows:

 94. Taxation Administration Act 2003 amended